Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture 7 - The Ottoman Empire.md

 	- All short-term solutions that ironically contributed to long-term cancer

 # Wild Chang quotes
-- "I would think the younger the better"
+- "I would think the younger the boys, the better"
 - "Why christian boys?"